allisontharp/cutthemustard/content/about.md

 description = ""
 date = "2019-02-28"
-aliases = ["about-us", "about-ctm", "contact"] author = "Cut The Mustard Authors"
+aliases = ["about-us", "about-ctm", "contact"] author = "The Mustard DB Authors"
 +++
-Welcome to **Cut The Mustard** – your go-to source for all things mustard!
+Welcome to **The Mustard DB** – your go-to source for all things mustard!
 Whether you're a casual mustard eater or a true connoisseur, our blog and reviews are here to help you explore, taste, and enjoy the wide world of mustard.

 ---